sarahhelgen/sarahhelgen/README.md

 ---

 #### I'm a recovering politico turned full stack software engineer.
+I strongly believe diversity brings better ideas, and I'm excited to bring my desire to create a better world to the tech industry.
+Also into biking 🚴🏻‍♀️, lifting heavy things 🏋🏻‍♀️, travel ✈️ , and food 🍔🍕🌯🍜🍱.

 ---